 Admission to the Test Center

-The following four items are REQUIRED for admission to the test center:
+The following three items are REQUIRED for admission to the test center:

 - LSAT Admission Ticket: You must present and sign page 1 of your admission ticket at the test center check-in table.
+The printout of your admission ticket must display the photo that you uploaded through your LSAC online account.
+The photo displayed on your admission ticket must meet our LSAT Admission Ticket Photo Requirements.
 (Do not bring pages 2–5 of your ticket.)
 Your ticket may be used only for the test date printed on it.

 - Valid, Government-Issued Photo Identification: You will be required to present a valid, government-issued ID.
 The ID must be current (or have expired within 90 days of your test date) and must contain a recent and recognizable photo of you.
 The first and last name listed on your ID must match exactly the first and last name printed on your LSAT Admission Ticket.
 (Make sure all of your biographical data is consistent.)
 More information is available at Identification Accepted for LSAT Admission.